the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-github.md

 (rr-vcs-github-local)=
 ## Create a Local Copy of an Online Repository

-So far, all Git commands introduced in this chapter concerned local, unconnected Git repositories.
+So far, all Git commands introduced in this chapter are concerned with local, unconnected Git repositories.
 In order to collaborate with others, hosting services, such as GitHub, can store a *clone* (a copy) of your local repository and expose it to others.
 Usually, you will have a local repository and a *remote*, web-hosted repository.
 Your local repository is connected to the web-based clone.